Digital-Satellite-Club/PacSatAFSKBoard/BoardInfo.md

   capacitor and inductor are switched places.
 The 15nH should go in L38's place and the capacitor should go in L27's place.

-* The PA power input inductor (L37) has been changed to 100nH.

 * R27 and R117 are changed to a 100 ohm and 200 ohm resistor as an
   experiment trying to fix a problem.
 It didn't fix the problem, but that's not going to hurt anything, so those are left on for now.

+* Replaced L27 with a 2.7nH part to account for trace inductance.

+* Replaced L35 with a 47pF capacitor.

+* The PA power input inductor (L37) has been changed to 100nH 1A;.

+* Replaced C117 with a 27pF capacitor.

+* Replaced L38 with a 5.0nH inductor.

+* Removed C125.

+* Inductors in the PA output filter are *not* changed yet.

 ### Fixed